dcm4che/dcm4che/dcm4che-tool/dcm4che-tool-stowrs/README.md

 DICOM files to STOW-RS receiver at a time.
 For metadata+bulkdata : Send multiple bulkdata files or directories containing bulkdata files to STOW-RS receiver at a time.
-DICOM attributes can be specified via command line (using -m option) or a XML file (using -f option) If both the options are specified, system will generate metadata first from sample metadata file then from file specified by user and lastly add the attributes specified individually on command line.
+DICOM attributes can be specified via command line (using -s option) or a XML file (using -f option) If both the options are specified, system will generate metadata first from sample metadata file then from file specified by user and lastly add the attributes specified individually on command line.
 The